hbctraining/Pseudobulk-for-scRNAseq/README.md

 ### Learning Objectives

 * Understanding considerations for when to use different DGE algorithms on scRNA-seq data
-* Using FindMarkers to evaluate significantly different genes
+* Using FindMarkers to evaluate significantly DE genes
-* Pseudobulking a counts matrix in order to run DESeq2 for a DGE analysis
+* Aggregating single cell expression data into a pseudobulk counts matrix to run a DESeq2 workflow
-* Visualizing and evaluating expression patterns of differentially expressed genes
+* Evaluating expression patterns of differentially expressed genes at the pseudobulk and single cell level
-* Calculating differential abundance with MiloR
+* Application of methods for evaluating differential proportions of cells between conditions

 ### Lessons